mrd0x/secblog/src/pages/cortex-xdr-analysis-and-bypass/index.md

 ## OSX

-On Mac you would go to this path instead `/Library/Application Support/PaloAltoNetworks/Traps/bin` and use `cytool.exe`.
+On Mac you would go to this path instead `/Library/Application Support/PaloAltoNetworks/Traps/bin` and use `cytool`.
 You can use the same commands as mentioned above.

 Interestingly, inside the `/bin` folder there's another executable with the name `traps_uninstaller_tool` which allows you to uninstall the agent if you have the uninstall password.